What are IOLs?

-Previous lens replacement technologies provided only one improved focal point, distance, leaving people dependent on readers or bifocals after cataract surgery.
-Furthermore, in the past, those who were not yet cataract surgery candidates had no good alternatives to readers, bifocals, or trifocals.
+Previous lens replacement technologies provided only one improved focal point, distance.
+This left people dependent on readers or bifocals after cataract surgery.
+Furthermore, in the past, those who were not yet cataract surgery candidates had no good alternatives for readers, bifocals, or trifocals.
 Recent advances in lens technology now make it possible to improve vision at all ranges, near through distance, with increased freedom from glasses or contact lenses.
 Our doctors are proud to offer the most advanced multifocal and accommodating IOLs to give our patients the best possible vision.

 Lens Implant Types

 During your visit, our doctors will consider all aspects of your eye health, as well as your lifestyle, personality, and expectations.
 For example, how much reading or computer work do you do?
 And what do you hope to achieve?
 From what they learn, our doctors will discuss all of your options and recommend the IOL that is best for you.

 Advanced cataract lens implants restore fuller-range vision after cataract surgery.
 Lenses such as ReSTOR, Crystalens and Tecnis can deliver clear vision – near through far – without glasses.
 And Toric lens implants correct astigmatism and sharpen distance vision, freeing you to spend more of your day without glasses.

 The Tecnis lens is a multifocal lens proven to provide excellent vision at all distances, under all lighting conditions – day and night.
 For example, if you play golf, you may be able to see where your drive lands, sink your putt, and write down the score without wearing glasses!

 Nine out of ten patients enjoy freedom from glasses after receiving the Tecnis multifocal lens.